 French artists are among the best represented in the Louvre Museum.
-Complemented by the Musee d'Orsay and its fabulous collection of 19th century French impressionist artists, the Louvre Museum displays the world's most beautiful and complete collection of paintings by French artists up to the XIXth century anywhere in the world.
+Complemented by the Musée d'Orsay and its fabulous collection of 19th century French impressionist artists, the Louvre Museum displays the world's most beautiful and complete collection of paintings by French artists up to the 19th century anywhere in the world.
 Louvre Museum facts.

 The collection of paintings by French artists of the Louvre Museum is unique in the world.
-Jean Fouquet, Nicolas Poussin, the Le Nain brothers, Philippe de Champaigne, Charles Le Brun, Georges de La Tour, Antoine Watteau, Jean Honore Fragonard, Madame Vigee Le Brun, Hubert Robert, Jean-Baptiste Greuze, Jean-Auguste-Dominique Ingres, Jean-Baptiste Camille Corot, Eugene Delacroix are among the best represented XVIth to XIXth century French artists in Louvre Museum.
+Jean Fouquet, Nicolas Poussin, Le Nain brothers, Philippe de Champaigne, Charles Le Brun, Georges de La Tour, Antoine Watteau, Jean-Honoré Fragonard, Madame Vigée Le Brun, Hubert Robert, Jean-Baptiste Greuze, Jean-Auguste-Dominique Ingres, Jean-Baptiste Camille Corot, Eugène Delacroix are among the best represented 16th to 19th century French artists in Louvre Museum.
 Locate the French painting department on Louvre Museum map.
 The collection is worth a trip by itself.
 The Louvre is huge.
 Book a guided tour.

 Antoine Watteau (1684 - 1721), a XVIIIth century French artist, spurred the revival of interest in colour and movement in the tradition of Rubens.